 Even when you’re not driving or working, frequent microsleeps take away from your day-to-day experiences.

 Sleep deprivation affects our alertness, memory, and accuracy.
 It’s harder to stay on task, and more difficult to make accurate judgment calls.
-Being in a state of daytime sleepiness with frequent microsleeps may also cause amnesia-like symptoms and hallucinations.
+Being in a state of daytime sleepiness with frequent microsleeps may also cause

 If you experience microsleep, here’s what you can do: